-Lock an account (except for the system builder).
+Lock an account (except for the system builder and when you use the external authentication function).

 FTA_TAB.1 Default TOE access banners

 FTA_TAB.1.1 Before establishing a user session, the TSF shall display an advisory warning message regarding unauthorised use of the TOE.